 Preparing students for their next steps in life is at the core of every high school’s mission.

-During April 2018, we featured programs and practices that help educators empower students toward their next steps on our blog, website and social media.
+We're featuring programs and practices that help educators empower students toward their next steps on our blog, website and social media.
 Here are some of the thought pieces, actionable tools and research-based resources we shared.

 Going to college makes a significant difference in students' future earnings.
 In Oregon, career and technical education (CTE) is one strategy the state is using to boost high school graduation rates and energize more students to pursue college.